liferay/liferay-docs/develop/reference/articles/06-themes/02-theme-components-and-workflow.markdown

   decorator-specific theme settings.
 See the
   [Portlet Decorators](/develop/tutorials/-/knowledge_base/7-1/creating-configurable-styles-for-portlet-wrappers)
   tutorial for more info.
 - `navigation.ftl`: Contains the navigation markup.
-Note that this implementation requires some modifying to work properly in 7.1, as the reordering and hiding page features have been removed in Site Pages.
-To customize pages in the navigation, you must use the `navigation_menu` macro instead.
+To customize pages in the navigation, you must use the `liferay.navigation_menu` macro.
 This lets you leverage [ADTs](https://github.com/liferay/liferay-portal/tree/7.1.x/modules/apps/site-navigation/site-navigation-menu-web/src/main/resources/com/liferay/site/navigation/menu/web/portlet/template/dependencies) for the navigation menu.
 Note that `navigation.ftl` also defines the hamburger icon and `navbar-collapse` class that provides the simplified navigation